sosunnyproject/sosunnyproject.github.io/content/drafts/p5js-applewatch-acitivity-app-logo/index.md

 I don’t think I need this.
 But if I don’t write anything, it automatically give a default stroke color To my circle.
 I don’t want that. so im using this function called noStroke().

+In addition, let’s try changing the parameters of ellipse function And see what we get.
+When changing x or y coordinates, just be aware that you might wanna Write the number that is less than width or height value of canvas size, Which is 400 pixel in this case.
+If you change the width or height values of ellipse function, you can get Oval shape, bigger circle, or smaller circle.
+This is a little more advanced example, if you don’t know what’s happening Don’t worry we will cover this later.
+If you feel like you wanna play around like this right now, go search mouseX and mouseY in reference page.
+I will show you a quick example of playing around with Fill, noFill, stroke, noStroke functions.
+Please go ahead and change yours too!

 ## Draw 3 circles with for loop in p5js

 - Colors array